-Our managerial responsibilities include both financial and scientific support, as well as the implementation of institutional actions to various areas including education, ethics & regulatory issues, scientific dissemination, consortia and coordinated research.
-These cover competitive grant application processes, dissemination of national and international funding opportunities for our researchers, assessment of the preparation and writing of competitive project proposals, as well as the monitoring and coordination of awarded research projects.
+Our responsibilities include financial and scientific management, strategic scientific support, and the implementation of institutional actions across transversal areas such as education, ethics and regulatory issues, scientific dissemination, and the coordination of research activities related to VHIO’s participation in several consortia and partnerships globally.
+Additional activities include the assessment and preparation of grant application proposals, dissemination of national and international funding opportunities for research groups, and the continued monitoring and coordination of awarded research projects, among others.

 Identify and promote new research opportunities involving academic and industry partners.